-You will be able to see the online exhibitions and the animation retrospective within the programme from 26 March until 18 April on DOCUSPACE, and the offline exhibition Well-trodden Connections will be held after lockdown at the Dymchuk Gallery.
+You will be able to see the online exhibitions and the animation retrospective within the programme from 26 March until 23 April on DOCUSPACE, and the offline exhibition Well-trodden Connections will be held from 28 May until 13 June at the Cinema Museum of the Dovzhenko Centre.
 An important component of the programme will be discussions with artists, art critics and experts who will help us conceptualize the presented artworks and art practices.

 We succumb to the intentions of documentary and synthesize a new space for dialogue, research, and technology.
 “Cinema is, by definition, a field where different media intersect and interact,” says Oleksandra Nabieva, curator of the DOCU/SYNTHESIS programme.“The interdisciplinary programme DOCU/SYNTHESIS is a way to outline the points of these intersections, to understand their relationships and trajectories: from a fixed analog image to a moving digital one, which captures the space and attracts all available channels of perception.
 On the other hand, the process of expanding this field is ongoing.
 It is no mean task to keep the artwork in one medium in digital times.”